Top 10 Investments with 10% Returns

 - Best for: Believers in cryptocurrency and blockchain technology who don't mind the extremely speculative nature of the asset class

 Digital currency is inherently a speculative investment.
-Unlike a stock, which is part ownership of a company that is producing revenue and (hopefully) profit, there is no underlying asset backing the value of the coin.
+Unlike a stock, which is part ownership of a company that is producing revenue and (hopefully) profit, there is no underlying asset backing the value of a cryptocurrency.

 Personally, I don't invest in crypto, but for those who know more than I do about specific coins, projects, or events that may have a large impact on prices, it may make sense to allocate a small percentage of your portfolio to this asset class.